Spider Vein Treatment

 Spider Vein Treatment: Taking the Next Steps

 If you have questions, some of the answers may be found in the vendor brochures and educational materials, available for download on this page.
-In the patient education section of our site, you’ll find informative blogs, videos and podcasts on this topic and many other aesthetic treatments.
+In the patient education section of our site, you’ll find an informative blog, videos and podcasts on this topic and many other aesthetic treatments.

 If you are interested in spider vein treatment, the best way to affirm your candidacy is to consult with Dr. Folk in our Denver practice.
-Simply call our office, or submit a consultation request.
+Simply call our office, or submit a contact form to request a consultation.